audreydang4103/Data-Collection-Storage-Foundation/README.md

 Use this command to download full data for output and summary.bson and IP-COUNTRY-REGION-CITY.BIN files (since cannot upload large files to Github):
 ```
+pip install gsutil #if did not install before
 gsutil -m cp -r gs://raw_glamira_data .
 ```
 **[SETUP_GUIDE.md](SETUP_GUIDE.md)**